porekhov/CG_probeMD/README.md

 - Folders _martini and _mdp, forcefield parameters and topologies (including probe molecules) and Gromacs simulation parameters, respectively

-- dssp.py, a simple wrapper for the mdtraj dssp function

 - insane_probes.py, slightly modified insane.py script with additional solvents (probes)

-- calc_dens_clusters.py, calculates densities and hot-spot clusters

-How to use:

-1. Run prep_run.sh providing a PDB file with the protein of interest (may require pretreatment), ./run.sh protein.pdb

-2. After the production simulation is finished, run calc_dens_clusters.py.
-If finished normally, several files should appear in the current directory:
+Output files:

-- dens_XXX.dx - densities for individual probes and all probes together. densities are recalculated into free energies of corresponding probe molecules, i.e., in kJ/mol units.
+- dens_XXX.dx - densities for individual probes and all probes together. densities are recalculated into free energies of corresponding probe molecules (in kJ/mol units).

 - centers_mean_ene.pdb Clusters sorted by their mean free energy (from the lowest to the highest).
 Each cluster is represented by a single hotspot with the mininal energy.
-Residue name = probe type (ALL for the joint density); Residue number = cluster rank; beta factor = the cluster mean energy.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = the cluster minimal energy; beta factor = the cluster mean energy.

 - centers_min_ene.pdb Clusters sorted by their minimal free energy (from the lowest to the highest).
 Each cluster is represented by a single hotspot with the mininal energy.
-Residue name = probe type (ALL for the joint density); Residue number = cluster rank; beta factor = the cluster minimal energy.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = the cluster mean energy; beta factor = the cluster minimal energy.

 - centers_sum_ene.pdb Clusters sorted by their total free energy (from the lowest to the highest).
 Each cluster is represented by a single hotspot with the mininal energy.
-Residue name = probe type (ALL for the joint density); Residue number = cluster rank; beta factor = the cluster total energy.
+Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = the cluster mean energy; beta factor = the cluster total energy.

 - clusters_mean_ene.pdb Clusters sorted by their mean free energy (from the lowest to the highest).
 Each cluster is represented by all belonging hotspots.
 Residue name = probe type (ALL for the joint density); Residue number = cluster rank; occupancy = hotspot energy; beta factor = the cluster mean energy.